 What they say: “Lily Sugar ‘n Cream is known for its exceptional quality and wide range of colors, ideal for knit, crochet, and craft projects.”

 What I say: Unfortunately, this is the yarn that hurt my shoulder THE WORST!
 Every time I would pick it up and work with it for an amigurumi project, I got almost instant shoulder pain.
 It’s the least stretchy of the yarns I’ve included in this round-up.
-It’s an appealing yarn at first because it’s extremely easy to find in the US and it’s very inexpensive.
-Because of this, I’ve amassed a pretty large stash of Sugar ‘N Cream yarn only to discover it’s a pain in the neck… LITERALLY.
-Lately, I’ve been using this yarn to make pompoms or granny squares.
-But other than that, I would skip it.
+It’s an appealing yarn because it’s extremely easy to find in the US and it’s very inexpensive.
+Because of this, I’ve amassed a pretty large stash of Sugar ‘N Cream yarn.
+I definitely don’t recommend this yarn for amigurumi, but it’s a great cotton yarn for home accessories and summery wearables.